aalhour/aalhour.github.io/_posts/2026-04-06-beachdb-sstables-v1.md

 ---

-## The disk plane finally gets real!
+## The disk plane finally gets real

-This milestone took a while to ship, and I learned a ton about on-disk persistence in the process, but it's finally here!
+It has been a while since the last milestone, and most of that time disappeared into the unglamorous but important question of what kind of file format I wanted to commit to.
+It felt like the moment I moved from memory to disk, every casual design choice started feeling a lot less casual.

 [BeachDB v0.0.3](https://github.com/aalhour/beachdb/releases/tag/v0.0.3) is the milestone where the LSM diagram stops bluffing.
-The path to disk is now clear, writes and deletes no longer just live in the memory plane and get tracked in the WAL for durability, but they also get flushed to disk in a file format that allows for efficient indexing and reading.
-It also sets us up for implementing more cool read optimizations in the future - the Sorted-String Tables (SSTables) are here.

-But before we dive deep into what an SSTable is, the file format and how BeachDB implements this part of the LSM-Tree architecture, let's do a quick recap of what we've built so far.
+BeachDB can now flush a full memtable into real immutable files on disk, reopen those files, and read through them.
+Before this, the WAL made new writes durable and the memtable made them readable, but the disk plane itself was still mostly a promise.

+SSTables are where that promise starts cashing out.

+In other words: BeachDB writes real database files now.

+This post walks through what changed in the engine, what one of those files looks like on disk, why the format looks the way it does, and how I convinced myself the bytes were not lying.

 ## A quick recap

-In the [last post]({% post_url 2026-02-22-beachdb-memtable-v1 %}), I shipped [v0.0.2](https://github.com/aalhour/beachdb/releases/tag/v0.0.2) which implemented the Memtable part of the LSM-tree architecture and connected it to the WAL (see: interactive demo below).
+[In the last post]({% post_url 2026-02-22-beachdb-memtable-v1 %}), [v0.0.2](https://github.com/aalhour/beachdb/releases/tag/v0.0.2) shipped the memtable and wired it to the WAL.
+BeachDB got to a weirdly honest intermediate state:

-But, BeachDB still didn't persist data on-disk.

-That gap matters more than it sounds.
-A memtable plus a WAL is already useful, but it is still a strange intermediate creature:

-- new writes are durable because of the WAL
+- new writes were durable because of the WAL
-- new writes are readable because of the memtable
+- new writes were readable because of the memtable
-- but the disk plane itself is still mostly a promise
+- but the disk plane itself was still mostly a promise

-SSTables are the milestone where that promise starts cashing out.

-This release ships the first real on-disk table format in BeachDB, wires the engine to flush memtables into it, teaches the read path to consult those files, and ships a tiny `sst_dump` tool so I can inspect the resulting bytes from outside the database.

-If [`v0.0.1`](https://github.com/aalhour/beachdb/releases/tag/v0.0.1) was "durability is now real" and [`v0.0.2`](https://github.com/aalhour/beachdb/releases/tag/v0.0.2) was "the in-memory shape is now real", then [`v0.0.3`](https://github.com/aalhour/beachdb/releases/tag/v0.0.3) is: the first real database files now exist.

-Before this milestone, BeachDB could already:

-- append committed writes to a WAL and `fsync` them
-- recover state after restart by replaying that WAL
-- maintain a sorted memtable using internal keys
-- represent deletes as tombstones instead of pretending delete means "remove from a map"

-What it could not do yet was just as important:

-- flush memtable contents into immutable sorted files on disk
-- answer `Get()` by falling through to on-disk files
-- reopen the database and discover SSTables as part of normal startup
-- inspect a table file, because table files did not exist yet
+Crash recovery worked.
+Tombstones existed.
+Internal keys existed.
+The engine could behave like an LSM in memory while still not producing any actual sorted files on disk.

-That missing edge in the architecture is basically this:
+That missing edge looked like this:

 ```mermaid
 flowchart LR